gabrieldasneves/HandsOnLoginPages/README.md

 ## Description:

 <p align="justify">
-  Inside each folder, there is a small frontend project, each project own some effect, e.g.:GlassMorphism shows how to implement a glass effect.
+  Inside each folder, there is a small frontend project, each project own some effect, e.g.:GlassMorphism shows how to implement a glass effect like:
 </p>